 The driver dummy's right foot shall rest on the undepressed accelerator pedal with the heel on the floor.
 To keep the upper and lower legs in the same vertical plane, move the upper leg accordingly.
 If the foot cannot be placed on the pedal then it should be placed as far forwards as possible with the foot perpendicular to the lower tibia, in line with the centre line of the pedal.
-Position the left foot at equal distance from centre line of seat as the right leg is from centre line.
+If a dedicated foot-rest is present, place the left foot fully on this rest providing a normal seating position can still be achieved.
+Keep the legs in the same vertical plane.
+The knee gap requirement of $270 \text{mm} \pm 10 \text{mm}$ may be ignored in this case.
+Where there is no footrest, position the left foot at an equal distance from centre line of seat as the right leg is from centre line.
 The left foot should be placed as flat as possible on the toe-board parallel to the centre line of the vehicle.
-If a foot-rest or wheel arch is present place the foot fully on this rest providing a normal seating position can still be achieved.
-Keep the legs in the same vertical plane.
-The knee gap requirement of 270mm \pm 10mm may be ignored in this case.
 Note the knee gap in the test details.